-You pay 20% coinsurance for immunizations for foreign travel/occupational purposes.
+There is no copayment for immunizations for foreign travel/occupational purposes.

-Cardiovascular disease testing
+Cardiovascular disease testing\

-Prior authorization (approval in advance) may be required to be covered, except in an emergency.
+\Prior authorization (approval in advance) may be required to be covered, except in an emergency.

 Blood tests for the early detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).